 Many libraries have found significant value in sponsoring representatives to attend OpenCon—including students and early career librarians and faculty—then leveraging their experience at the meeting to advance the conversation around openness in research and education on campus.

 “Sponsoring an early career researcher or a student (or both!) to attend OpenCon is one of many ways we reach out to faculty and students to deepen campus conversations about open access.
 OpenCon provides an immersive experience that can literally turn understanding into advocacy.
 Our faculty who attended the first two OpenCons came back more cognizant of the issues, eager to spread the word to their peers, and grateful to the library for providing a profoundly valuable professional experience.
 The student we sent altered his graduate school plans to focus on a career in public policy development around open access.”

 - Lee Van Orsdel, Dean of University Libraries, Grand Valley State University

 “The Association of Research Libraries has sponsored five early career librarians to attend OpenCon in 2014 and 2015.
 We view this sponsorship as an important investment in cultivating the next generation of experts who can help put libraries at the center of the campus conversation about openness in research and education.
 We're excited to see tangible returns on this investment already and strongly encourage research libraries to consider sponsoring a campus representative to participate.”

 - Prue Adler, Associate Executive Director for Federal Relations and Information Policy Association of Research Libraries

-Number available: 60 total (subject to discretion of OpenCon Organizing Committee)
+Number available: 60 total (limited to a maximum of 30 scholarships per continent; subject to discretion of OpenCon Organizing Committee)

 Level of support: See below for pricing for each region